dotnet/AspNetCore.Docs/aspnetcore/grpc/diagnostics.md

 Check the documentation for your configuration system to determine how to specify nested configuration values.
 For example, when using environment variables, two `_` characters are used instead of the `:` (for example, `Logging__LogLevel__Grpc`).

-We recommend using the `Debug` level when gathering more detailed diagnostics for your app.
-The `Trace` level produces very low-level diagnostics and is rarely needed to diagnose issues in your app.
+We recommend using the `Debug` level when gathering detailed diagnostics for an app.
+The `Trace` level produces low-level diagnostics and is rarely needed to diagnose issues.

 #### Sample logging output